My dog’s stomach is gurgling very loudly, is it serious?

 However, we all worry ourselves sick about our dogs from time to time, especially if we suspect there might be something wrong internally.

 It’s even more worrying when we hear crazy loud noises coming from our furry friend’s belly, it’s easy to imagine the worst and think, ” My dog’s stomach is gurgling very loudly, and that can’t be good!”

-It would be really handy if they came equipped with a window in their belly so you could see what’s really going on inside your pup’s stomach, and know for sure if they are, or not seriously ill.
+It would be really handy if dogs could come equipped with a window in their belly so you could see what’s really going on inside your pup’s stomach and know for sure if they are seriously ill or not.

 Another reason you may want to learn more about your dog’s stomach making noises is that they’re accompanied by other symptoms like vomiting, diarrhea, or loss of appetite.

 This is where things could become serious, and it might be time to take more drastic action.

 In this article, we’ll discuss the different reasons why your dog’s stomach might be making noises, and what you should do if you have concerns about their health.